Table of Contents

 This section describes how to configure the different types of replication available in MySQL and includes the setup and configuration required for a replication environment, including step-by-step instructions for creating a new replication environment.
 The major components of this section are:

-For a guide to setting up two or more servers for replication using binary log file positions, Section 2.2, “Setting Up Binary Log File Position Based Replication”, deals with the configuration of the servers and provides methods for copying data between the master and slaves.
+For a guide to setting up two or more servers for replication using binary log file positions, Section 2.2, “Setting Up Binary Log File Position Based Replication”, deals with the configuration of the servers and provides methods for copying data between the source and replicas.